gaggle/elixir_script/README.md

 aiming to provide a seamless experience for Elixir developers.
 Many thanks to the creators and contributors of GitHub Script!

+### Tentacat

+The GitHub library is by [Eduardo Gurgel][eduardo], huge thanks to Eduardo and contributors for making such a useful project available.

 ## Releasing

 [New releases](https://github.com/gaggle/elixir_script/releases) are automatically created